botmasterai/botmaster/Readme.md

 twitterBot = new TwitterBot(twitterSettings);
 ```

-All bot items are also eventEmitters.
+All bot items are also of the EventEmitters class.
 So you will be able to do something like this:

 ```js
 twitterBot.on('update', (update) => {